seek4science/seek/install-production.md

 Apache, and restart:

     sudo a2ensite seek
-    sudo a2dissite default
+    sudo a2dissite 000-default
     sudo service apache2 restart

 If you now visit http://localhost (note there is no 3000 port) - you should see SEEK.
-If you get a 403 forbidden error, and are running a version of Apache > 2.4, then you need to uncomment the *Require all granted* in the Directory definition.

 If you wish to restart SEEK, maybe after an upgrade, without restarting Apache you can do so by running (as www-data)